Gfatouras/Lung-X-Ray-Classifier/README.md

 A separate test notebook is also included `test.ipynb`.
 This notebook is a deployment that uses samples of X-ray images along with their masks located in `test/`, and overlays a prediction for each image, which is stored in `test_results/`.
 Some output examples are shown above.
 # Important Note:
+To install the required packages, run the following command in the local project folder:

++ pip install -r requirements.txt

 If you get OOM errors, or tensorflow errors, simply restart the program.
 This is most likley due to insufficient memory.
 The models and dataframes are saved locally after they are created.

 ## Business Problem